 - End Connection types: The buyer must be aware of the end connection types before purchasing any pipe fitting.

 - Type of pipe fitting: Pipe fittings are also identified by the type of fitting like threaded or slip, male or female.
-So, its the buyer’s responsibility to choose the correct pipe fitting type.
+So, it’s the buyer’s responsibility to choose the correct pipe fitting type.

 - Pipe Fitting Size: The size of the fitting must be known prior to the selection of the fitting.
-Normally, OD or ID of the connecting pipe decides the pipe fitting size.
+Normally, the OD or ID of the connecting pipe decides the pipe fitting size.

 - Schedule or Thickness: Pipe fittings are also available at various thickness ranges similar to a pipe.
 So, before pipe fitting selection, the thickness must be ensured.

-- Pipe Fitting Standards and codes: Various codes and standards are available for pipe fittings.
+- Pipe Fitting Standards and Codes: Various codes and standards are available for pipe fittings.
 The buyer should select the correct one before placing the order.
 For example, ASTM, ASME, DIN, BSP, MSS, ISO, etc. are certain standards assigned to pipe fittings and those standards govern their design and use.

 Pipe Fitting Standards